hebercardona/qa-automation-coding-challenge/README.md

 - Please submit a link to your finished repository when you are ready

 ## Good luck and happy coding! :)

+## UI Tests

+Playwright with TypeScript was choosen as the tool/language to write UI automated tests.
+Test Project folder was created on the same repository.
+The folder is called test-framework.

+## How to run the tests

+1. Clone the repository and install dependencies `npm install`
+2. Start app `npm run start`
+3. Open new terminal to run tests
+    - To run tests in headed mode: `npm run test-headed`
+    - To run tests in headless mode: `npm run test-headed`